aerogear/datasync-voyager/doc/guides/metrics-and-audit-logs.md

 }
 ```

-`clientInfo` property of the audit log message will only be available if the client is sending the client information to Voyager server.
+`clientInfo` property of the audit log message is available only if the client is sending the client information to Voyager server.
 That
 has to be enabled separately in the client.
 Also, data in that property can only be collected if the app is a Cordova app or a native app.
-Simple web clients cannot get the device/client/app details
+Simple web clients cannot get the device, client nor app details
 and thus cannot send this information.

-`userInfo` property will only be available if the Voyager server is protected by an identity manager, such as Keycloak, and if the user is authenticated.
+`userInfo` property is available only if the Voyager server is protected by an identity manager, such as Keycloak, and if the user is authenticated.

-## Enabling audit logging in Voyager Server
+## Enabling Audit Logging in Voyager Server

 Audit logging is not enabled by default in Voyager framework.

-The only step necessary to enable audit logs is to import `voyagerResolvers` function and wrap your resolvers with it:
+The only step necessary to enable audit logs is to import `voyagerResolvers` function and wrap the resolvers with it:

 ```javascript
 const { voyagerResolvers } = require('@aerogear/apollo-voyager-server');